All anglers must be in possession of a current UK National Rod Licence as well as a Loch Neaton Season Ticket

 - All fish are to be returned to the water unharmed.
 Season ticket holders may use a keep net while they are fishing but care should be taken not to harm the fish.

 - No live baiting is allowed.
-Smelts and mackerel dead bait is permitted.
+Smelts and mackerel dead bait are permitted.

 - The whole Loch may be fished with the exception of the wall (Loch Lane) end that is too shallow.